fedediiaz/poke_trackr/README.md

 #### Description:

 ## Project Description
-This project serves as a comprehensive solution for managing and tracking your Pokémon cards, designed as a final project for the CS50 course.
-With a user-friendly registration system, it enables users to seamlessly organize and monitor their Pokémon card collection.
-Leveraging data from the TGC Dex card database, the application offers an extensive list of cards for users to explore.
-The underlying database structure was initially designed using MYSQL Workbench and has been meticulously adapted for integration into this course project.
-Users can conveniently keep tabs on their cards and monitor their progress, making it a valuable tool for Pokémon card enthusiasts.
+This project is like your trusty sidekick for managing and keeping track of all your Pokémon cards.
+Think of it as the ultimate tool designed for the final stretch of the CS50 course.
+We've made sure it's super user-friendly, allowing you to effortlessly sort and watch over your growing Pokémon card collection.
+Plus, it's got all the details you need, thanks to the TGC Dex card database.

+We've worked some behind-the-scenes magic using MYSQL Workbench to set up the database.
+It's the digital brain that helps everything run smoothly.
+TailwindCSS, a tool I've been a fan of for years, adds a touch of style with a material design flair, though I'll admit, we're still working on nailing down that consistent look.

+What makes this project special is how it keeps you in the loop about your cards.
+You can easily check in on them, see how close you are to completing your collection, and get some insights into your card-collecting journey.
+It's a must-have for Pokémon card fans, whether you're just starting with the Trading Card Game or you're a seasoned collector.
+This project is our way of blending tech and passion to make Pokémon card collecting even more awesome.

 Features:
 - User registration system